frasermclean/personal-site/content/post/introducing-ratemypet/index.md

 * **Backend Functions** - Azure Functions
 * **Database** - Azure SQL Database
 * **Storage** - Azure Storage
+* **DNS** - Azure DNS
 * **Analytics** - Azure Application Insights (the price for this could go up dramatically if the site gains popularity)

+## Conclusion

+I hope you enjoyed this introduction to RateMyPet.
+It's been a fun project to work on, and I'm excited to see where it goes.
+I plan to continue adding features and improving the site, so stay tuned for updates!